dbusn/hart-backend/README.md

 15. Go to the backend project folder: `cd ..\backend`
 16. If the line `PyBluez == 0.30` is in requirements.txt (in the backend folder), remove it.
 17. Install all requirements: `pip install -r ./requirements.txt`
+18. In case you get errors when requests from the frontend are sent to the backend, the errors might tell you PyAudio is missing.
+To install PyAudio, go to https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio, download the latest version that matches your 64-bit or 32-bit Python, go to the folder it is downloaded to and use `pip install PathToFile`
-18. If you want google cloud functionalities, add the `gcloud_credentials.json` to `resources\` folder, or set a global environment variable with the correct path.
+19. If you want google cloud functionalities, add the `gcloud_credentials.json` to `resources\` folder, or set a global environment variable with the correct path.
 You can download the credential json from the lastpass or get a personal one yourself through google cloud.

 Download the newest version of ffmpeg (https://www.ffmpeg.org/download.html) and place the `ffmpeg.exe` in the `src/modules/ffmpeg` folder.